foureyes/mtec1002-spring2014/labs/03/permissions-editing-date-time.markdown

 <section markdown="block">
 ### permissions continued

-I can get perms for a single file by using ls -l on a single file...
+I can get permissions for a single file by using ls -l on a single file...

 {% highlight bash %}
 $ ls -l filename.txt